ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 Haskell module system and we describe our changes with respect to it. [#]_

-.. [#] I find the relational setting very amenable for this work, since it makes it
-       easy to describe the rules while gracefully handling un- or multiply-defined bindings.
+.. [#] I find the relational setting very amenable for this work, since it makes it easy to describe the rules while gracefully handling un- or multiply-defined bindings.

 The text here is mostly expository.
 There is a `Datalog implementation`_ of some of the rules.

-The proposed changes are:

-1. `Modules as entities`_
-2. `Module export specifiers`_
-3. `Local modules`_
-4. `Module aliases`_

 Terminology
 ~~~~~~~~~~~

--  A *compilation unit* is the unit of Haskell compilation, currently a
-   single ``.hs`` file.
--  A *file module* is a module which is defined at the top level of a
-   ``.hs`` file.
-Currently this corresponds to a compilation unit.
--  A *module* is a named scope, of which file modules are currently the
-   only examples.
+-  An *entity* is something that can be referred to with a name.
+   Currently this means types, values, field accessors, etc.
 -  A *simple name* is a name that is given to something when it is
    defined.
 -  A *qualified name* is a more complex form of name which can *refer*
    to an entity.
 We will say more about qualified names later.
--  A *dotted name* is a (simple) module name that contains ``.``\ s, e.g
+-  A *dotted name* is a simple name that contains ``.``\ s, e.g
    ``Data.Set``.
-We will want to distinguish these from qualified names.
+We will want to distinguish these from qualified names. [#]_
--  An *entity* is something that can be referred to with a name.
-   Currently this means types, values, field accessors, etc.
 -  A *binding* is a mapping from a name to an entity.
+-  An *environment* is a set of bindings, which can be used to resolve
+   variable references.
+We do not require that there be only one binding for
+   any given name.
+-  A *scope* is a region of the program which has an associated environment.
+-  A *compilation unit* is the unit of Haskell compilation, currently a
+   single ``.hs`` file.
+-  A *module* is a named scope, of which file modules are currently the
+   only examples.
+-  A *file module* is a module which is defined at the top level of a
+   ``.hs`` file.
+Currently this corresponds to a compilation unit.

+.. [#] See `Approaches to dotted names`_ for discussion.

+Finally, we can *merge* two environments by taking the union of their bindings.
+We will
+also say we can "merge" modules by merging their exported environments.

 Modules as entities
 ~~~~~~~~~~~~~~~~~~~

 This change makes modules into entities, and allows them to be referred to.
-However, the only place that they can be referred to is in the qualifiers of qualified names, so this changes little.

-I believe this would be entirely internal, and would have no effect on what names resolve to in existing Haskell programs.
-As such, it could be implemented without a language extension flag, and is completely compatible with existing code.
+We do *not* propose to gate this behind a language extension - rather we provide a number of `backwards compatibility extensions <Backwards compatibility extensions>`_, enabled by default, that ensure that we retain today's behaviour. [#]_

+.. [#] See `All or nothing`_ for discussion of this approach and an alternative.

 Modules become entities
 ^^^^^^^^^^^^^^^^^^^^^^^

-Modules become entities.
-All scopes now have a *module namespace*, which contains the name bindings for modules. [#]_
+We create an entity for each module in the program.
+All scopes now have a *module namespace*, which contains bindings for modules. [#]_

 .. [#] I will ignore namespaces for the rest of this proposal.
 They don't
        interact with this proposal much, since it is easy to distinguish which